 9) Too snazzy?

-Empty stadiums have allowed football fans an interesting insight into what players and coaches say to each other out on the pitch during matches.
-Those who have watched Leipzig will no doubt have picked up Nagelsmann’s piercing shrieks from the touchline as he gives out commands to his squad in rather uncompromising fashion.
+Empty stadiums allowed football fans an interesting insight into what players and coaches say to each other out on the pitch during matches.
+Keen Leipzig watchers no doubt picked up Nagelsmann’s piercing shrieks from the touchline as he gave out commands to his squad in rather uncompromising fashion.

 And it’s also Nagelsmann’s clothing style that’s been described as loud.
-He has caught the eye particularly in European games with some of his outfits as he’s guided Leipzig to back-to-back knockout stages in the Champions League.
-You can’t fault his coaching methods, but some may question the fashion.
+He has caught the eye in the past, particularly in European games, with some of his choice outfits.
+You can’t fault his coaching methods, but some may question the fashion!

 10) Common Goal